strong-code/ethereum-scripts/README.md

 # TODO

-1. Define contract for producer (script) and consumer (most likely an SQS backed runner)
+1. Define contract for producer (script) and consumer (most likely cron)
-2. Define infrastructure
+2. Define infrastructure/design
+  - cron scripts that run on server, add logging for all sources
 3. Break this out into something intelligible at some point.

 # Ideas